nymexhub/Theatherflix/README.md

 OpenSource Project [Initially] to create a platform to watch movies locally with all confort online in an app or offline in an app in your TV, or any Desktop PC or in any other device.

-#Old_branch
+## Old_branch
 If you want to download the old version stored, go to the old branch -> https://github.com/felipealfonsog/theatherflix/tree/old_branch

-#The project will be unstable due changes, and the migration of the project to React.
+### _The project will be unstable due changes, and the migration of the project to React.
 The interface was running with Handlebars.
-The future of the project is just awesome with the migration of it to React! wish us luck! :)
+The future of the project is just awesome with the migration of it to React! wish us luck!_

 [![Build Status](https://travis-ci.org/node-red/node-red.svg)](https://travis-ci.org/theatherflix/theatherflix)
 [![Coverage Status](https://coveralls.io/repos/node-red/node-red/badge.svg?branch=master)](https://coveralls.io/r/theatherflix/theatherflix?branch=master)

-#Visit our websites:
+### Visit our websites:
 https://felipealfonsog.github.io/theatherflix/

 http://www.nodeio.us (nodeio labs)

-#Join the conversation about Theatherflix using Slack!
+### Join the conversation about Theatherflix using Slack!
 https://nodeio-labs.slack.com.